OpenEvalProject/evals/manuscripts/elife-71588/v2/manuscript.md

 We next examined whether failure to generate APs was the mechanism underlying failure to trigger Ca2+ release from the SR. When extracellular K+ was 3.5 mM, AP peak averaged +30 to + 40 mV.
 With elevation of K+ to 10, 12, 14, and 16 mM, AP peaks ranged from near +10 mV to –40 mV (Figure 1C and D).
 When APs peak between –20 and –30 mV, small ΔF/F signals could be detected and when APs peak below –30 mV, ΔF/F was 0 (Figure 1D and F).
 These data suggest that failure of the Ca2+ transient and force generation occurs prior to failure to initiate APs.

-## Failure of ECC in individual fibers
+### Failure of ECC in individual fibers

 To obtain a more detailed understanding of the relationships between resting potential, AP peak, and ΔF/F, we recorded from individual fibers for 7 min during infusion of solution containing 16 mM K+.
 When extracellular K+ was kept at 3.5 mM, the ΔF/F was stable over time, with a slight trend towards increasing (Figure 2A and B, 1.16 at 7 min vs. initial value normalized to 1, p=0.07, n = 5 fibers).

 ![Figure 2.](https://cdn.elifesciences.org/articles/71588/elife-71588-fig2-v2.jpg)

-**Figure 2.:** 2+ transient in individual fibers during depolarization of the resting potential.(A) The action potentials (APs) and ΔF/Fs during a 7 min recording for a fiber expressing GCAMP6f in 3.5 mM K+.
+**Figure 2.:** (A) The action potentials (APs) and ΔF/Fs during a 7 min recording for a fiber expressing GCAMP6f in 3.5 mM K+.
 The stimulus artifact in the AP traces has been eliminated for clarity.
 The trace shown is not continuous.
 A 5 ms block of time is shown for each AP, and a 1 s block of time is shown for each ΔF/F. The time base indicated is for the time between APs and ΔF/F. (B) The APs and corresponding ΔF/F for the four time points indicated in (A) on an expanded time scale.
 (C) APs and ΔF/F for a fiber during infusion of solution containing 16 mM K+ (indicated by the vertical and horizontal arrows).
 (D) The APs and corresponding ΔF/F for the four time points indicated in (C) on an expanded time scale.
 (E) Plot of AP peak versus resting potential during infusion of 16 mM K+ for 12 fibers.
 (F) Plot of ΔF/F versus resting potential for the 12 fibers shown in (E).
 The ΔF/F present at a resting potential of –70 mV was normalized to a value of 1 for each fiber.
 (G) Plot of normalized ΔF/F versus AP peak for the 12 fibers studied.

 With infusion of 16 mM K+, depolarization of the resting membrane potential was accompanied by graded reduction in the AP peak from a maximum ranging from +15 to + 35 mV down to –25 to –45 mV (Figure 2C, D and E).
 Between resting potentials of –65 to –52 mV, there was rapid reduction of the peak with further depolarization.
 To quantitate the relationship between depolarization of the resting potential and reduction in AP peak, we fit the data for individual fibers with Boltzmann equations.
 For these fits, the HV limit, which represents the minimal AP peak when resting potential was elevated, was constrained to be between –30 mV and –50 mV.
 The V50 for the resting potential at which AP peak was half maximal was –58.2 ± 3.3 mV, the slope factor k was 1.8 ± 0.6 mV, and the average value of the half-maximal AP peak at the V50 value was –15.5 ± 4.9 mV (n = 12 fibers from six mice).